 - Sports injury rehabilitation

 - Facilitating body composition changes

 - Exercise warmup and cooldown

 - Anti-aging protocols

-I stumbled upon it in 2013.
-As a novice to collegiate rugby, I sought any legal advantage I could find.
+I stumbled upon it in 2011 while training for collegiate American Football.
+I sought any legal advantage I could find.
 I read up on the science and cautiously integrated the hack into my strength-building routine.
 The results spoke for themselves.